merciremi/remicodes/_posts/2025-10-07-test-your-rails-app-with-minitest-a-much-needed-tutorial.md

 I've always used [the *other framework*]({{site.baseurl}}/series/rspec/).

-But earlier this year, I started working with a client whose application relied solely on Q&A instead of automated tests.
+But earlier this year, I started working with a client whose application relied solely on QA instead of automated tests.
 In an effort to bring the team peace of mind during releases, I started adding tests to the most critical parts of the application.

 Lured by the promise of speed and wide adoption, I suggested we try Minitest.